tuki0918/bundlepack/README.md

 BundlePack intentionally does not ship a custom Quick Look Preview extension.
 Pressing Space uses macOS's standard file preview instead of a BundlePack-specific content view.
 This generic document-style presentation is intentional and remains consistent for encrypted and unencrypted packages.

+macOS lists Thumbnail extensions under the Quick Look settings.
+Enabling **BundlePack Thumbnail** only provides package icons to Finder and other thumbnail surfaces; it does not enable a custom content preview.
+Creating, opening, encrypting, and extracting packages works without the extension.

 <img src="Docs/Images/quick-look.png" width="720" alt="Standard macOS Quick Look preview of a BundlePack document">

-The Thumbnail extension supplies the package's public icon to Finder and to preview surfaces that request a thumbnail.
-Quick Look does not display BundlePack metadata or an internal file list.
+The extension never displays BundlePack metadata or an internal file list.

 ### Finder List View